AnyChart/docs.anychart.com/Basic_Charts_Types/Box_Chart.md

 ###Colorizing elements

 Now let's study how to apply different colors to different data series.
-To apply the color to the exact series we need to set the {api:anychart.graphics.vector.Fill}**.fill()**{api} parameter in the {api:anychart.core.cartesian.series}**series**{api}.
+To apply the color to the exact series we need to set the {api:anychart.graphics.vector.Fill}fill(){api} parameter in the {api:anychart.core.cartesian.series}series{api}.
 In the sample below we compare salaries of 5 different ranges in December 2014, January and February 2015.
 Let's color each series to different color.
 Here is the sample:

 {sample}BCT\_BoxChart\_10{sample}